wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ![k8s-arch-master](https://user-images.githubusercontent.com/300046/132959208-44f362cd-5ac2-4160-af6f-950a14f13b95.png)

-From the core at the bottom of <a target="_blank" href="https://www.linkedin.com/pulse/kubernetes-honorable-captain-bridge-gaurav-jain/">the diagram above</a>, Kubernetes runs each app that has been "dockerized" within a <strong>Container</strong> "image" folder stored for retrieval from a <strong>Docker image registry</strong> (such as Docker Hub or JFrog Artifactory).
+From the core at the bottom of <a target="_blank" href="https://www.linkedin.com/pulse/kubernetes-honorable-captain-bridge-gaurav-jain/">the diagram above</a>,

 Several app Containers can run within each of several <strong>Pods</strong>.